fhenriques416/DEXTR-AnnoTool/README.md

   * [COCO](https://data.vision.ee.ethz.ch/csergi/share/DEXTR/dextr_coco.h5), trained on COCO train 2014 (82783 images).
 Achieves mIoU of 87.8% on PASCAL VOC Segmentation val.

 ### Citation
-This annotation tool wouldn't have been possible without the excellent work on DEXTR by the team at ETH-Zurick.
+This annotation tool wouldn't have been possible without the excellent work on DEXTR by the team at ETH-Zurich.
 Please consider citing their following work if you use this tool:

 	@Inproceedings{Man+18,
 	  Title          = {Deep Extreme Cut: From Extreme Points to Object Segmentation},